jremington/Feather-LoRa-Networks/RHMesh/FeatherMesh/Readme.md

 FeatherMesh1 is a practical four node mesh network example.
 All nodes report data from each other, with occasional network connectivity reports.
+The number of nodes is set by N_NODES, and could be as many as ten with the default RHRouter node connectivity table configuration.

-Less noisy that FeatherMeshTest, only received messages and minimal network info are logged to the console.
+FeatherMesh1 is less verbose than FeatherMeshTest, only received messages and minimal network info are logged to the console.

 To run this on the SAM M0, you will need to make four numbered copies of FeatherMesh1.ino, with different values of THIS_NODE (e.g. 1 to 4).